29 August 2022

 From The Vaults

-With the summer holidays rapidly approaching, here is a taster of what you can see on your visit to the World Rugby Museum…
+Here is a taster of what you can see on your visit to the World Rugby Museum…

 The Calcutta Cup is the oldest international football trophy of any of the codes, produced after the disbandment of the Calcutta Football Club in 1877, when it was decided that the 270 silver rupee coins remaining in the club's bank account would be melted down to create a lasting memento.
 To this day the cup is awarded to the victors of the England v Scotland match during the Six Nations tournament.

 Out of the forty jerseys worn during the first ever international rugby match, between England and Scotland, this is the only known example to have survived.
 It was worn by John Henry Clayton, who was a pupil of Rugby School and founded Liverpool Football Club (rugby union) before being selected for his country.
 This first international was the only time he represented England.

 Originally known as 'Murderball', wheelchair rugby was developed in Canada in 1977 as a high contact alternative to wheelchair basketball.